knaidu/problem-solving/primitive_types/highest_product_of_3.md

 # Highest product of 3
-Given an array_of_ints, find the highest_productyou can get from three of the integers.
+Given an array_of_ints, find the highest_product you can get from three of the integers.

 ## Solution
 - The key here is knowing that we'll have to deal with negative numbers and that the highest product of 3 could be a result of 2 low negative numbers.